“This hits differently.”

 For educators, it’s maddening to see them be treated as if they don’t matter by our government and even some parents.
 Nothing has settled down.
 Nothing seems to be looking up.
 It all seems hopeless.

-But the DNC Convention happened, and while I, a left-leaning “Democrat” have my criticism about the party’s operations, I can’t tell you I wasn’t happy to see leaders step up and say how they would handle issues.
+But the DNC Convention happened, and while I, a left-leaning “Democrat” have my criticism about the party’s operations, I can’t tell you I was happy to see leaders step up and say how they would handle issues.
 It’d be a lie if I said I didn’t sob when Sen Kamala Harris accepted her nomination as Vice President of the United States.

 The next week was the reporting of Jacob Blake being shot seven times and tased in the back.
 While the protests from George Floyd’s death continued, it faded away in mainstream news per usual.
 But then it came back because police officers decided to live their GI Joe wet dreams and unnecessarily harm a person who was trying to break up a fight.